TheNikkofTime/Flight-Reservation-System/README.md

 ### Description

-Part B takes user input descriptions of the relation name, attributes, functional dependencies, primary keys, and the dataset from Part A (air_system.csv) and performs normalization analysis.
+Part B takes user input on the relation name, attributes, functional dependencies, primary keys, and the dataset from Part A (air_system.csv), and performs normalization analysis.

 ### Features